Automating Workspace Setup with a Simple Batch Script

 Best Practices

-- Thorough testing ensures reliable startup order
+- Thorough testing ensures reliable startup order and prevents conflicts

-- Versioned backups support different work scenarios
+- Versioned backups support different work scenarios (development, writing, meetings)

 - Clear comments improve long-term maintainability